Policy and strategy

 - the Maternity Information Matrix, a national maternal and perinatal mortality and morbidity dataset.

 Committees and groups

-We provide the secretariat for committees that advise us on issues related to nursing and midwifery:
+We provide the secretariat for committees that advise us on issues to do with nursing and midwifery:

 - National Nursing and Midwifery Education Advisory Network (NNMEAN)